Facebook pixel Researchers | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 Lucia Maldonado

-Lucia Maldonado graduated as a biology major.
-Her interests include studying the behavioral cues of animals.
+Lucia's interests include studying the behavioral cues of animals.
 She was a member of the lab since her junior year and was a part of several projects focused on stream organism behaviors.
 Lucia collected data for the USGS stream database.
-Furthermore, she provided animal care and served as one of the student leaders of the lab.
+Furthermore, she provided animal care and served as one of the student leaders of the lab, a role in which she has since continued to serve.

 Analise Nash